miladrahimi/phprouter/README.md

 There are more examples available [here](https://github.com/miladrahimi/phprouter/tree/master/examples).

-## HTTP Methods
+### HTTP Methods

-Here you can see how to declare different routes for different HTTP methods:
+The following example illustrates how to declare different routes for different HTTP methods.
+There is also `any` method for handling a route with any HTTP method.

 ```php
 use MiladRahimi\PhpRouter\Router;